szabgab/perlmaven.com/sites/en/pages/mojolicious-lite-with-embedded-templates.md

 <img src="/img/mojolicious_lite_echo_form_with_undef.png" alt="Mojolicious::Lite echo form with undef" />

-The problem is that we still display the text <b>You typed:</b> even though we have not typed anything.
+The problem is that we still display the text **You typed:** even though we have not typed anything.

 ## Conditionals in the template